richard-hajek/environment-overseer/README.md

 ## Usage

-`daemon`: Main daemon of the app.
+`overseer`: Start main daemon of the app.
-`enable <activity>`: Enables an activity
+`overseer -e <activity>`: Enables an activity
-`disable <activity>`: Disables an activity
+`overseer -d <activity>`: Disables an activity
+`overseer -r`: Resets the time intervals for all activities
-`record`: Copies today to dedicated `history` folder, useful for keeping a history
+`overseer -w`: Copies folder `today` to dedicated `history` folder, useful for keeping a history

-`daemon` nor `record` will not be ran automatically, yet they are designed to do be.
+`overseer`, `overseer -r` nor `overseer -w` will not be ran automatically, yet they are designed to be.
-You should let `daemon` run all the time and `record` once a day, by any method you see fit.
+Thus it is advisable to run these automatically, either using systemd or cron.
+All commands need a prior `overseer` to be running.
+There can only be one `overseer` running at one time, preferably all the time.

 ## Structure